suffs811/suffs811/README.md

 thanks for stopping by 👋

 ## [Pentesting Tools](https://github.com/suffs811/pentesting-tools)
-various pentesting tools i made to make my life easier (binq, cmds.py, fuzzler, terminator)
+various pentesting tools to make life easier (binq, cmds.py, fuzzler, terminator)

 ## [The Terminator](https://github.com/suffs811/the-terminator)
 a tool for automating common techniques for the enumeration, privilege escalation, persistence, exfiltration, and reporting stages of a pentest